On This Page

 The only way for UW faculty and staff to obtain the Project Online desktop client is by purchasing a Project Plan 3 or Project Plan 5 license.
 Both licenses allow for up to five concurrent installations of the Project Online desktop client.

-If you have questions about Project Online, we recommend you obtain pre-purchase support before purchasing Project Plan 3 or Project Plan 5 licenses, by filling out the form below.
+If you have questions about Project Online, we recommend you obtain pre-purchase support before purchasing Project Plan 3 or Project Plan 5 licenses by filling out the form below.
 Post-purchase support can also be obtained by filling out the form below.

 In preparation for UW Finance Transformation (UWFT), we stopped processing orders for subscription products offered in the UWare catalog from May 1, 2023, through July 2023.
+As of August 2023, we are able to process orders, but some billing may still be delayed.

 Please view this page for more information about the cancellation deadline or to submit a cancellation request form.